 Choosing which content to update will depend on your organization’s content marketing strategy.
 If you’re trying to fill content gaps for your main SEO keywords, try updating existing content that could easily map to those keywords.

 You can also look at some of your most popular blog posts and find related content that doesn’t see as much engagement.
-Updating those low engagement posts with new media, a fresh quote or more timely facts could increase readership.
+Updating those low-engagement posts with new media, a fresh quote or more recent facts could increase readership.